compphil2mmae/compphil2mmae.github.io/content/research/DFG_RE/index.md

 ---
 title: Making Reflective Equilibrium Precise
 summary: |2-
   How Far Does Reflective Equilibrium Take Us?
-Investigating the power of a philosophical method in a SNF-DFG-funded research project.
+Investigating the power of a philosophical method.
+A SNF-DFG-funded research project with Claus Beisbart and Georg Brun (Uni Bern).
 tags:
   - Computationale Philosophie
   - Philosophische Methoden